richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 I am proud that, at those courses, we live up to our mottos that
 'everyone is always welcome' and 'money should never be a problem'.
-I hope that I can do the same for SciLifeLab too.
+I hope that I can do the same for NBIS too.

 ## References